 Drink from the lover’s fountain

 We all know the Trevi Fountain and likely all travelers have thrown a coin in the hope to come back to Rome.
 Yet, not many know that on the right side there is a small fountain called the lover’s fountain.
 According to the myth, if a couple drinks from this fountain, they will remain in love and together forever.

 This was an ancient ritual where the young couple would drink from the same glass when the fiancé was about to leave for long periods of time like for the military service.

 If this is not one of the sweetest things to do in Rome for couples, I don’t know what is.

 The Tiber is not the only place for a boat tour in Rome.
 The beautiful and evergreen Villa Borghese park can be incredibly romantic and renting a rowing boat on its little lake is one of the best things to do in Rome for couples.

 You can rent the boat from Via dell’Aranciera every day from 9.30 am to around sunset time all year long depending on the weather conditions.
-The cost is 3.50 euro per person for 20 minutes (€ 1.50 for children less than 110 cm in height).
-Get more info from the Roma Capitale tourist portal here.
+The cost is 3.50 euros per person for 20 minutes (€ 1.50 for children less than 110 cm in height).
+Get more info here.